abjerner/Ducks/Documentation/Skybrud.Essentials.Maps/GeoJson/Index.md

 # GeoJSON

-GeoJSON is a popular JSON based format that consists of various features and shapes (referred to as *geometry*).
+GeoJSON is a popular JSON based format that consists of various features and geometries.
+Below you'll find list for supported features and geometries:

 ## Features